-RESPEC was retained by Bailey & Glasser, LLP to evaluate the permit history, mining performance of Sunset Fuels as the Contract Miner on F&N Coal mine sites and provide expert testimony for the litigation.
-RESPEC evaluated F&N Coal permit history including the two incremental boundary revisions (IBR#4 and IBR#5).
+RESPEC was retained by Bailey & Glasser, LLP to evaluate the permit history and mining performance of Sunset Fuels as the Contract Miner on F&N Coal mine sites and provide expert testimony for the litigation.
+RESPEC evaluated F&N Coal's permit history, including the two incremental boundary revisions (IBR#4 and IBR#5).

-Review of the mining sequence indicated Sunset Fuel's approach to the property and the sequential use of the excess spoil disposal areas.
-Production target of the mine plan was at 50,000 tons per month.
+A review of the mining sequence indicated Sunset Fuel's approach to the property and the sequential use of the excess spoil disposal areas.
+The production target of the mine plan was 50,000 tons per month.
 However, Sunset Fuels failed to produce the required tonnage and did not complete the required contemporaneous reclamation.
-The lack of reclamation at the mine site left behind exposed high walls, incomplete valley fills, un-reclaimed roads, and incomplete sediment control structures, which posed severe environmental impact and hazardous conditions.
+The lack of reclamation at the mine site left behind exposed high walls, incomplete valley fills, unreclaimed roads, and incomplete sediment control structures, which posed severe environmental impacts and hazardous conditions.

-In addition, RESPEC provided Expert Testimony in United States Bankruptcy
+In addition, RESPEC provided Expert Testimony in the United States Bankruptcy